-- (1) This Section applies when the following conditions are satisfied: - (a) a taxpayer has applied to the Secretary under Section 41(3B) of the Business Tax Act 2016 for a variation of the instalments of tax by the taxpayer for a tax year; - (b) the Secretary has agreed to vary the instalments of tax payable by the taxpayer for the year; and - (c) the actual business profits tax payable by the taxpayer for the year exceeds the total instalments payable by the taxpayer for the year by more than 20% (the difference being referred to as the "tax shortfall").
+- (1) This section applies when the following conditions are satisfied: - (a) a taxpayer has applied to the Secretary under section 41(3A) of the Business Tax Act 2016 for a variation of the instalments of tax by the taxpayer for a tax year; - (b) the Secretary has agreed to the vary the instalments of tax payable by the taxpayer for the year; - (c) the actual business profits tax payable by the taxpayer for the year exceeds the total instalments payable by the taxpayer for the year by more than 20% (the difference being referred to as the "tax shortfall"). - (2) When this section applies, the taxpayer shall be liable for a penalty equal to 10% of the tax shortfall.